Careers EDUCATION and GUIDANCE Department (CEG)

 The CEG Department provides students with skills, knowledge and guidance that they need to make informed careers decisions at key points in their schooling and so prepare them for the world of work.
 Our aims are:

 - To develop students through careers and work-related education and promote learning about careers and the world of work;

 - To develop students so they can use career management and employability skills;

 - To create a stable careers programme to prepare students for opportunities, responsibilities and experiences of later life and support inspiring careers and enterprise activities in a stable careers programme;

 - To help students make informed decisions, thus helping students cope with a challenging labour market;

 - To improve motivation, attendance and attainment and promote ‘social mobility’ for the benefit of students, their families, their community and our wider society.

-Hitchin Girls’ School HGS is committed to giving high-quality Careers Education opportunities and Careers Guidance to students about progression choices and ensuring that these choices are realistic and attainable for each student.
+Hitchin Girls’ School is committed to giving high quality careers education opportunities and guidance to students about progression choices and ensuring that these choices are realistic and attainable for each student.
 The provision offered includes the following:

-- Promoting the use of resources selected available on Google Classroom platform
+- Promoting the use of resources available on the Google Classroom platform;

-- Monitoring and tracking careers enrichment and engagement so career link activities and skills have been captured on UNIFROG
+- Monitoring and tracking careers enrichment and engagement so that career link activities and skills have been captured on UNIFROG;